CAC Frank Popper . A museum and art center in Burgundy.

 Culture Labs.
 A move of the French ministry of Culture, to foster cultural digital uses innovating for the public.

 < How Believable Are Real Faces?
 Towards a Perceptual Basis for Conversational Animation. by Douglas W. Cunningham, Martin Breidt, Mario Kleiner, Christian Wallraven and Heinrich H. Bülthoff.
-Abstract.
+Webpage.

-Cunningham Merce.
-Wikipedia Choreographer and leader of the Merce Cunningham Company.
-Died 2011 (to be checked).
+Choreographer and leader of the Merce Cunningham Company.
+Died 2011 (to

 > Biped (1999): interaction of living artists and virtual beings.
 Quoted by [Moindrot 2013], p.
 197.